Solomon Kane: Personality and character

 In his story "Moon of Skulls", Robert E. Howard described Kane as "He was a man born out of his time — a strange blending of Puritan and Cavalier, with a touch of the ancient philosopher, and more than a touch of the pagan, though the last assertion would have shocked him unspeakably.
 An atavist of the days of blind chivalry he was, a knight errant in the somber clothes of the fanatic.
 A hunger in his soul drove him on and on, an urge to right all wrongs, protect all weaker things, avenge all crimes against right and justice."

 Solomon Kane is a deeply devout Puritan.
 He is characterized by his fanaticism, unshakable faith, and religious zeal.
 His forename references King Solomon, who was righteous and wise.
 His morality is starkly black and white, allowing for no grey areas of uncertainty.
 To Kane, the wicked are wicked, and the righteous are righteous, with little between.
 His surname, Kane, is a reference to Cain, the Bible’s first murderer, and a hint towards Kane's dangerous nature and willingness to take other men's lives.
 Like Conan the Barbarian, Kane shows a keen sense of chivalry and propriety, defending the innocent and the weak from their wicked oppressors.

 Kane lives on an endless odyssey to destroy evil and darkness in the name of God Almighty.
-He also seems to have little regard for his own life and safety, giving away years of his life to pursue and track down evil doers who deserved punishment.
+He also seems to have little regard for his own life and safety, giving away years of his life to pursue and track down evildoers who deserved punishment.
 He is the archetypical wandering hero, seeking no reward for his actions.